cpmech/msgpass/README.md

-# Light wrapper to a Message Passing Interface (MPI)
+# Rust thin wrapper to a Message Passing Interface (MPI)

 ## Requirements